 The purpose of Ofqual is to maintain standards and confidence by ensuring that regulated qualifications and accreditation are only offered by recognized awarding organizations, which have demonstrated their commitment and ability to maintain exceptionally high standards of quality when developing, delivering, assessing and awarding qualifications.

-Ofqual regulates and recognizes qualifications such as International TEFL Academy’s accreditation with TQUK through the Qualifications and Credit Framework (QCF).
-QCF qualifications are regulated within a framework for flexible learner achievement and represent one of the most common types of professional level qualifications accredited by Awarding Organizations in the UK.
+Ofqual regulates and recognizes qualifications such as International TEFL Academy’s accreditation with TQUK through the Regulated Qualifications Framework.
+RQF qualifications are regulated within a framework for flexible learner achievement and represent one of the most common types of professional level qualifications accredited by Awarding Organizations in the UK.
 Qualifications and units are assigned a credit value to indicate the length of time required for completion and a level to indicate difficulty.

-Relevance of a QCF Level 5 TEFL certification:
+The relevance of a RQF Level 5 TEFL certification:

 This chart provides some context for the level of content and difficulty of a Level 5 certificate, such as International TEFL Academy TEFL certification.

-The Qualifications and Credit Framework (QCF) is a new credit transfer system which has replaced the National Qualification Framework (NQF).
+The Qualifications and Credit Framework (RQF) is a new credit transfer system which has replaced the National Qualification Framework (NQF).
 It recognizes qualifications and units by awarding credits.
 And since each unit has a credit value and the credits can be transferred, the system gives the learners the ability to get qualifications at their own pace.
-The QCF is jointly regulated by the England’s regulator Ofqual, Wales’ DCELLS and Northern Ireland’s CCEA.
+The RQF is jointly regulated by England’s regulator Ofqual, Wales’ DCELLS and Northern Ireland’s CCEA.

 How Does the QCF System Work?